euphorie/osha.oiradoc/docs/manuals/editor2.rst

 In both cases, EU-OSHA needs to create the account first, if it is not already present because it is used for other OSHA sites such as the OiRA community site or the OSHWiki.
 Once your account has been created you will receive an email, at the provided address, containing the login information.
 Please note: Both your user name and password are case sensitive!

 Country managers can create sectors by clicking the tab “User management” and then *Add new sector*

 .. figure:: images/editor/editor_add_sector.png
     :align: center
+    :height: 250 px
     :alt: A country manager can create sector.

+    *A country manager can create sector*

 In order to promote a user to a sector manager, the country manager needs to enter this sector, and then use the “LDAP“ tab.
 There, the country manager can search for the target user and use the *Grant roles* button.
 For any current user who has the Sector Manager role, the *Revoke roles* button can be used to remove this role again.